-The NMFS 2000 Biological Opinion RPA 131 stipulates that the "Action Agencies shall monitor the effects of TDG."
-Further explanation of the RPA includes a discussion of Quality Control and Quality Assurance including redundant and backup monitoring, bi-weekly calibration, and spotchecking of monitoring equipment.
+The Final UPA and the 2004 BiOp stipulate that the "Action Agencies shall monitor the effects of TDG."
+Additional detail provided in the Data Quality Criteria report includes a discussion of Quality Control and Quality Assurance including redundant and backup monitoring, bi-weekly calibration, and spot-checking of monitoring equipment.
 In an effort to address these concerns the US Army Corps of Engineers has established Data Quality Criteria for the fixed monitoring stations at its projects.
 These Data Quality Criteria describe the accuracy, precision and completeness of the data needed at each station.
 The fixed monitoring stations will be assessed at the end of the monitoring season against these criteria and a performance report will be created.
+These reports will be included in the annual Total Dissolved Gas and Water Temperature Report.
 Adjustments will be made to the individual fixed monitoring stations that do not perform to the objectives described.

 As a general overview, the Data Quality criteria for fixed monitoring stations (FMS) include having two dedicated TDG probes (hydrolab) for each site, which provides redundancy instead of redundant stations.
-The "extra" TDG probes (hydrolab) for each site is lab calibrated before its bimonthly rotation into the field.
+The "extra" TDG probes (hydrolab) for each site is lab calibrated before its bi-monthly rotation into the field.
 Once it is deployed, it is again calibrated and/or checked.
 The data from the FMS operated by the Portland and Walla Walla Districts is sent to USGS and USACE-NWD.
 The USGS reviews this data and performs corrections.
 The Seattle District reviews and corrects their data.
 There is a goal of 95% data completeness.
 The Data Quality Criteria was presented to the WQT in February 2003.
 The WQT discussed and approved the approach at the March 2003 WQT meeting.
+A modification of these criteria was proposed at the December 2005 WQT meeting.